 Drowning is the #2 leading cause of death for children in The United States.
-In Florida, California and Arizona it is #1.
+In Florida, California, and Arizona it is #1.
 Drowning happens quickly and without warning.
 There is no cry for help.

-The best way to prevent drowning is Arm’s REACH supervision.
-However, parents define supervision” in a variety of ways.
+The best way to prevent drowning is ARM’S REACH supervision.
+Parents define supervision in a variety of ways.
 In the case of swimming, it means being actively involved and within an arm’s reach.
 It is not enough to simply be in the yard or poolside.
 Reading a magazine or talking on a cell phone while the child is swimming does not qualify as supervision, regardless of the presence of lifeguards.

 23% were last seen in the yard, porch or patio, not in the pool area.
 That's a total of 69% that were thought not to be in the pool area

 What activity was the person responsible for supervision involved in at the time of drowning?